trampus/VooDooDriver/README.txt

 13.)<radio> now supports checked="true/false", for asserting if the control is checked or not.
 14.)<select> setreal: see the Notes section about this.
 15.)Finding elements using regex's is not supported by VooDooDriver at all.
 You can however use css selectors for doing just this.
+16.)VooDooDriver now supports java class plugins.
+See JavaPlugins.txt for more information.

 Known Issues:
 Windows: